Editorial Standards

 What is Form 1099‑C

-Form 1099‑C, Cancellation of Debt, is an information return creditors file when they cancel 600 or more of a debt you owed.
+Form 1099‑C, Cancellation of Debt, is an information return that applicable financial entities and federal government agencies file when they cancel $600 or more of a debt you owed (a private individual who simply forgives a personal loan generally is not required to file one).
 You receive a copy so you can mirror what the IRS sees.
 The creditor must file the form when an identifiable event occurs, for example a bankruptcy discharge, a court order that wipes out collection rights, a foreclosure election that ends collection rights under local law, a negotiated settlement for less than full balance, or a policy decision to stop collection.
 These are coded A through H in Box 6.

 How to read the boxes that matter

 - Box 1, Date of identifiable event.
-This sets the tax year you consider the income or the exclusion.
+This generally sets the tax year you consider the income or the exclusion, but if the debt was not actually discharged in that year, you include the income in the later year it is actually discharged, unless an exception or exclusion applies.

 - Box 2, Amount of debt discharged.
 This is the canceled amount.
 It cannot exceed the total debt net of any amounts the creditor recovered through a sale or settlement.